 3. Xenograft

-Xenografts involve using bone material obtained from animals, most commonly cows.
-The material is specially treated to ensure it is safe and biocompatible and serves as a sturdy framework for new bone growth in the patient’s jaw.
-Xenografts are particularly useful when a larger amount of bone volume is needed.
-While the body will not completely replace the xenograft with natural bone, it acts as a long-lasting scaffold that integrates well over time.
+Xenografts are an interesting possibility for dental work because they use bone material from animals, with cows being the most prevalent choice.
+This material is treated in a unique way to make sure it is safe and works well with the human body.
+It also provides a stable base for new bone growth in the jaw.
+They are quite useful when you need a lot of bone volume.
+The body won’t totally replace the xenograft with natural bone, but it will act as a strong scaffold that fits in well over time.

 4. Alloplast